Features | Map | Visitor comments | Local info | Dining out

 Things to do IN AND around The BLACK MOUNTAINS

 Listen to night sounds (including owls) - recorded by a guest right outside the cottage door:

-Once batteries have been recharged, there are plenty of excellent walks around the Blaentrothy Meadows on public footpaths as well as further afield: you can walk across the fields in under half an hour to the local pub, the Hunters Moon at Llangattock Lingoed. its a ten minute drive to the Michelin starred The Walnut Tree Inn - see a review from the Daily Telegraph here.
+There are plenty of excellent walks around the Blaentrothy Meadows on public footpaths as well as further afield: you can walk across the fields in under half an hour to the local pub, the Hunters Moon at Llangattock Lingoed. its a ten minute drive to the Michelin starred The Walnut Tree Inn - see a review from the Daily Telegraph here.
 There are plenty of things to see and do in the area – castles, churches, country towns, markets, excellent restaurants (this area has been dubbed the Dordogne of Britain for good reason), outdoor pursuits (such as mountain walking, golf, riding, cycling, paragliding, climbing, caving, wild swimming), and wildlife reserves are plentiful.

 The nitty gritty

 Live online booking

 Changeovers are normally Mondays and Fridays.
 Weekends are set-priced from Friday 4pm to Monday 10.30am; so you can stay 1, 2 or 3 nights for the weekend price.
 Check availability and book online below, or check availability for all cottages.

 |1||Select length of stay||2||Hover over dates for prices||3||Click to book|

 'Fantastic cottage: we feel like a prince and princess.
 Beautiful walks in the Black Mountains.
 Thank you for making the cottage so beautiful and luxurious - very classy.'
 Peter and Beth, Brookline, Massachusetts, USA